Frequently Asked Questions

 No drugs or drug paraphernalia, if you bring them onto the property, your weekend with us is over.
 You will be ejected from the Festival.

-Audio and video recording are prohibited.
+Audio and video recording are prohibited, this includes your GoPro.
 SLR cameras, as well as all other cameras with a removable lens, both film and digital are not allowed inside the Festival.

 Flags, you wouldn’t want that waving in your field of view while you’re watching a show either.
 Tents, keep em in your camping area.
 Umbrellas (parasols if youre feeling extra fancy,) you can shade yourself between acts but you must put it away when the artist or MC takes the stage.
 We’ve provided shade tents for you to relax in at the Festival.
 Certain types of seating, sand chairs, reclining chairs, double or extra wide chairs, high back chairs, and blankets may not be used for seating on Festival grounds.
 Finally, posters, its great that you want to share your love- just dont do it on anything thats larger than an 11 x 17 sheet of paper.